sherpa/sherpa/docs/data/pha.rst

 Filtering and limits
 --------------------

-When using energy or wavelength units (e.g. with :py:meth:`~sherpa.astro.data.DataPHA.set_analysis`, as :ref:`described above <analysis_units>`) the meaning of the arguments to :py:meth:`~sherpa.astro.data.DataPHA.notice` and :py:meth:`~sherpa.astro.data.DataPHA.ignore` differ to channel units.
+When using energy or wavelength units - e.g. with :py:meth:`~sherpa.astro.data.DataPHA.set_analysis`, as :ref:`described above <analysis_units>` - the meaning of the
+arguments to
+:py:meth:`~sherpa.astro.data.DataPHA.notice` and
+:py:meth:`~sherpa.astro.data.DataPHA.ignore` are slightly different than when using channel units.
 When using channels:

 - the low and high limits must be integers,